Matchgate circuits deeply thermalize

 Our theoretical understanding of how thermalization and statistical mechanics emerge from underlying microscopic many-body dynamics has evolved greatly over the last century, particularly in the context of isolated quantum systems \cite{DeutschRMT, SrednickiRMT, Kaufman2016, Neill2016}.
 A standard approach to probing thermalization is to watch how small subsystems $A$ locally equilibrate under the full dynamics of the system.
 At late times, statistical mechanics prescribes that the state of $A$ should have maximal entropy (subject to any physical constraints).
 Microscopically, this is made possible by the generation of entanglement between $A$ and its surroundings $B$ \cite{Popescu2006,Goldstein2006}, the latter acting as a heat bath.

 Thanks to advances in quantum simulators \cite{EhudPRXQroadmap}, it is now possible to experimentally study quantum dynamics beyond the evolution of local observables.
-This has motivated notions of generalized forms of thermalization \cite{Cotler2023, JChoi_2023, HoChoi2022, Ippoliti2022solvablemodelofdeep, Claeys2022, MaxMichelePRL, Tanmay2023, Ippoliti2023purification, dgge, shrotriya2023nonlocalitydeepthermalization, vairogs2024extractingrandomnessquantummagic, mark2024maximumentropyprincipledeep, liu2024deepthermalizationcontinuousvariablequantum, chang2024deepthermalizationchargeconservingquantum}, which pertain to full conditional distributions on $A$ given measurement outcomes on $B$, rather than ignoring $B$ entirely.
+This has motivated notions of generalized forms of thermalization \cite{Cotler2023, JChoi_2023, HoChoi2022, Ippoliti2022solvablemodelofdeep, Claeys2022, MaxMichelePRL, Tanmay2023, Ippoliti2023purification, dgge, shrotriya2023nonlocalitydeepthermalization, vairogs2024extractingrandomnessquantummagic, mark2024maximumentropyprincipledeep, liu2024deepthermalizationcontinuousvariablequantum, chang2024deepthermalizationchargeconservingquantum, Varikuti2024unravelingemergence}, which pertain to full conditional distributions on $A$ given measurement outcomes on $B$, rather than ignoring $B$ entirely.
 Specifically, if one looks at the statistical properties of the ensemble of \emph{states} on $A$ after measurements on $B$, one gets the so-called \textit{projected ensemble} (PE)~\cite{Cotler2023}, see also Refs.~\onlinecite{pe1, pe2, pe3, pe4, pe5, pe6}.
-This contains more information than traditional measures of thermalization and results point to the emergence of a new maximum entropy principle governing its late-time behavior, dubbed \textit{deep thermalization} (DT)~\cite{HoChoi2022, Ippoliti2022solvablemodelofdeep}.
+This contains more information than traditional measures of thermalization.
+Results have pointed to the emergence, at late times, of a new phenomenon dubbed \textit{deep thermalization} (DT)~\cite{HoChoi2022, Ippoliti2022solvablemodelofdeep}, where the PE approaches a universal ensemble of states that are maximally random, up to physical constraints.
 Probing deep thermalization experimentally comes with a postselection problem, akin to measurement-induced phase transitions in entanglement~\cite{li2018zeno, li2019mipt, choi2020qecc, ippoliti2021mom, fisher2023rqc, skinner2019mipt, versini2024}.
 Since the PE contains $\sim 2^L$ states (for an $L$-qubit system), brute-force tests of DT have exponential sample complexity and have thus been restricted to dozens of qubits~\cite{Cotler2023, JChoi_2023}.
 At the same time, the only rigorous theoretical results on DT in finite-dimensional Hilbert spaces are for Haar-random qubit states~\cite{Cotler2023, MaxMichelePRL} and dual-unitary circuits~\cite{HoChoi2022, Claeys2022}, for which no known solution to the postselection problem exists.
 This raises the question of whether one can experimentally realize systems that exhibit deep thermalization, but which do not suffer from a postselection barrier.